matt-scott/START_HERE/README.md

 # Welcome to Matt Scott's GitHub Profile

-Here you will find examples of projects completed as part of App Academy Open's (AA Open) software bootcamp.
 Please browse all of my public repositories at your leisure!
-There are an additional 150 repositories of completed practice content from App Academy that have been marked to private.
-I would love the opportunity to talk about them in a job interview!
+You will find repositories of two types: those completed as part of App Academy Open's (AA Open) software bootcamp, and those completed on my own as personal projects.

+Personal projects - I am in the process of developing a full stack smart home web app that will display the temperature of my apartment, which is old, drafty, and running on radiator heat - there are high temperature fluctuations in the Chicago winter.
+The project will utilize a Zigbee IOT network converted to MQTT format.
+The MQTT data will be stored in a local time-series database for serving to the frontend in a Next.js web app.

+AA Open projects - AA Open consisted of about 200 learning modules which contained both theory and practice of software development.
+I've left some of these public to demonstrate content covered in the program.
 Some projects are stand-alone websites or web apps.
 To see those sites live, please navigate to my online portfolio (which is also hosted in a repository here on GitHub). <br>
 <a href="https://matt-scott.github.io" target="_blank">https://matt-scott.github.io</a>

 Below is a list of some of the topics I have covered through the AA Open curriculum: